StevenMayher/432-2022/projectA/proposals/feedback1.md

 19 | Cerag Oguztuzun and Abhishek Bhardwaj | **Revision Received.
 Dr. Love will review soon.** Minor comments: Please update to R version 4.1.2.
 Section 2: Please include a description of the subjects, i.e., the rows, rather than the variables for this section.
 Section 3: You should place all the cleaning and data management operations in Section 3.2.
 Also, for your categorical predictor, health_con, the level `poor` only has 29 observations.
 Section 4: For the listing, you must simply type in the name of your tibble, so that we can see that only ten rows print and can thus verify that you have a tibble.
 Section 5: Please add details about what levels (in the correct order) are included in each categorical variable in the codebook's description column.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
 24 | Sarah Nock and Harrison Lindley | **Revision Received.
 Dr. Love will review soon.** Section 6: You need to more clearly specify the predictors that you will use in your linear regression model, and show us that they meet all necessary standards.
 Section 7: There is no clear question that we can hope to answer with your proposed logistic model.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
 29 | Chris Jones | **Revision Received.
 Dr. Love will review soon.** Please include your raw data and your .Rds file.
 Section 1 and 2: I'm a little confused about the years you are talking about.
 1930s/1940s and 1990s and then 2020 and 2021?
 This needs much greater explanation.
 You'll need to think about how you're going to handle missingness and provide us with those details.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
-33 | Norman Luc | **Revision Received.
-Dr. Love will review soon.** See my comments on your materials posted to Canvas, and produce a new revision by Tuesday 9 PM to address those issues.

 ## Accepted Proposals